Understanding the Reset Button on Garbage Disposal: A Comprehensive Guide

 Regular Cleaning

-4. Deodorize: Pour a mixture of baking soda and vinegar into the disposal, let it sit for a few minutes, and then flush with hot water.
+4. Deodorize: Pour a mixture of baking soda and vinegar into the disposal, let it sit for a few minutes, then flush with hot water.

 Proper Usage